domdomegg/eslint-config-domdomegg/README.md

 };
 ```

-Generally if an ESLint config exists, I put my personal styles first (so the project-specific 'extends' rules overwrite it).
+Generally if an ESLint config exists, I put my personal styles first in the 'extends' array (so the project-specific rules overwrite it).

 You can add a lint script to `package.json` that looks like: